 Volunteers don’t hand out medication or manage treatment, but they’re a friendly face at a time many people need one.
 Our volunteer coordinators help identify men and women who can devote time each week or each month to activities like companionship, which can be as simple as sitting and talking with a patient, holding their hand, or watching TV together.

-Other volunteers provide transportation for a patent for a doctor appointment, pet therapy — bringing their dog along to pet or to sit quietly with a patient — or offer respite, a chance for a caregiver to take a break for a little quiet time or to get a task done.
+Other volunteers provide transportation for a patient for a doctor appointment, pet therapy — bringing their dog along to pet or to sit quietly with a patient — or offer respite, a chance for a caregiver to take a break for a little quiet time or to get a task done.

 You can learn more about all the roles of the IDG by exploring our website or calling Centrica Care Navigators at 269.345.0273.